alan-sarkis/I2S_PIPELINED_FIR/README.md

 # Function of This Program
-The purpose of this program is to take in external data through I2S protocol and filter it.
+The purpose of this program is to take in external data through the I2S protocol.
+Later, that data is sent to an FIR filter.
+Finally, the filtered data is sent back out through the same I2S protocol.

 ### This is done accordingly:
 ![image](https://github.com/user-attachments/assets/67ba868f-7f1e-4362-a067-ea02bd34c124)